denehoffman/PSelector/README.md

 [uniqueness.track_beam]
 particles = ["Beam"]
 histograms = ["MissingMassSquared"]
+cuts = ["select_hc"]

 [uniqueness.track_a_few]
 particles = ["PiPlus1", "PiMinus1"]
 histograms = "all"
 ```
-Note the use of "all" and "none" in the `particles` field.
-The keyword "none" is special and it allows you to add histograms which skip uniqueness tracking.
-Similarly, "all" is shorthand for including all of the trackable particles, including the beam.
-Finally, in the `histogram` field, "all" is a shorthand which applies this tracking to every histogram.
-Each tracking field creates copies of histograms with a "_<tracker name>" suffix added to them, although in the case of "all" particles, no suffix is added, and in the case of "none", the suffix "_allcombos" is added.
+Note the use of `"all"` and `"none"` in the `particles` field.
+The keyword `"none"` is special and it allows you to add histograms which skip uniqueness tracking.
+Similarly, `"all"` is shorthand for including all of the trackable particles, including the beam.
+Finally, in the `histogram` field, `"all"` is a shorthand which applies this tracking to every histogram.
+If the `--no-folders` option is used, each tracking field creates copies of histograms with a `_<tracker name>` suffix added to them, although in the case of `"all"` particles, no suffix is added, and in the case of `"none"`, the suffix `_allcombos` is added.
 Because of this, you cannot define multiple uniqueness trackers with "all" or "none" particle fields.
+However, without `--no-folders`,

 #### histograms
 The `histograms` field contains the information needed to create each histogram.
 There are several use cases, but the simplest histogram can be generated as: